robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ^ This is unavoidable; it’s what subclassing _is_.
 You get all of the superclass’ behaviour, whether you want it or not, unless you have specifically overridden it and taken care to do so in a manner compatible with its design.
 And that’s still only valid until the _next_ time it changes.

 ---

-# NB: Not “don’t use `class`;”
-# rather, “use `final`.”

-^ I’m not saying “don’t use classes” in Swift; classes have important behaviours: they’re reference types, they can interoperate with Objective-C more naturally, and so on.

-^ Instead, I’m saying “mark your classes as `final`.”

-^ `final` says that a class can’t have subclasses.
-As a rule of thumb, every class should be `final` by default; remove `final` and subclass only as a conscious choice.

----